Murder of Bobbie Jo Stinnett: Subsequent legal proceedings

 On March 19, 2012, the U.S. Supreme Court denied Montgomery's certiorari petition.
 Montgomery, who was registered for the Federal Bureau of Prisons under number 11072-031, was incarcerated at Federal Medical Center, Carswell in Fort Worth, Texas, where she remained until she was transferred to the site of her execution.
 For the duration of her time there, she was the only woman on federal death row.

-During her appeals, Montgomery's lawyers argued that she technically did not commit the crime of kidnapping resulting in death, claiming that Victoria Jo Stinnett was not considered a person until she was removed from her mother's womb.
+During her appeals, Montgomery's lawyers argued she technically did not commit the crime of kidnapping resulting in death, claiming that the baby was not considered a person until she was removed from her mother's womb.
 Accordingly, since Bobbi had died beforehand, the crime was instead a "death resulting in kidnapping."
 That claim was dismissed, with the courts saying the felony murder rule nullified this and that Montgomery needed to kill Bobbi regardless in order to complete the kidnapping.

-Experts who examined Montgomery after conviction concluded that by the time of her crime she had long been living with psychosis, bipolar disorder, and post-traumatic stress disorders.
+Unspecified experts who examined Montgomery after conviction concluded that by the time of her crime she had long been living with psychosis, bipolar disorder, and post-traumatic stress disorders.
 She was said to be often disassociated from reality and to have permanent brain damage from numerous beatings at the hands of her parents and spouses.
-The case of Atkins v.
-Virginia ruled that executing individuals with intellectual disability violates the Eighth Amendment to the United States Constitution regarding cruel and unusual punishments.
-Given this ruling, it could be expected that Montgomery was ineligible for a death sentence.
-Very strong and undisputed evidence can lead to a withdrawal of the death sentence or a further enquiry into it.